GATES-Lab/GATES_LPDM_emulator/README.md

   - distance_centre - Euclidean distance from the release point, calculated with x/y coords rather than actual distance - this is to speed up calculation, as the lat/lon frame of reference (and therefore distances) changes only slightly for each footprint
   - x_coords/y_coords - numerical indeces of each node in a x/y style, passing `centered_coords=True` returns 0,0 as the center (so negative x coordinates are west, negative y coordinates are south), otherwise 0,0 is the South-West corner and all x/y coords are positive, with the release point at int(size/2), int(size/2).
 For best practice and better inference across sizes pass centered_coords=True
   - binary_centre - zero for all nodes except the release point which is 1
-- Not met but time-dependent - these seem to badly affect training and should not be used until properly tested!
-  - normalised_time_of_day: sin and cos of the normalised time of the day in seconds (taking sin and cos to make it cyclical)
-  - normalised_time_of_year: sin and cos of the normalised day of the year (taking sin and cos to make it cyclical)
-  - relative_time: relative time of meteorology data with respect to release - eg 6 for met at t-6
   -
 ### Preparing dataset - this has changed, need to update!
 The `FootprintsDataset` object sets up the inputs and outputs to be loaded to the DataLoader, and makes any needed transformations.